One of the biggest concerns for any webmaster (owner of a website) is traffic, more so how to increase the traffic coming to the website.

 Anytime an expert talks about SEO, you’ll probably hear about keyword research as well.
 As a beginner, you need to understand that keyword research is what will determine whether you’re SEO strategy will succeed or fail.

-The keywords you choose to use will determine your level of success at gaining traffic.
+The keywords you choose to use will determine your level of success in gaining traffic.
 Don’t ever think of starting your website without doing keyword research as that’s a recipe for failure.

 For now, here are some pointers to help you with your keyword research;